matthewwardrop/mensor/docs/quickstart.rst

 ----------------------------

-In the above code, we registered several :code:`MeasureProvider` instances with a :code:`MeasureRegistry` instance.
+In the above code, we registered several :code:`MeasureProvider` instances with a :code:`MetaMeasureProvider` instance.
 Each :code:`MeasureProvider` has the responsibility of being able to provide everything it promised upon request, and we can test this for any particular :code:`MeasureProvider` directly.
 For example, we can ask the :code:`transactions` measure provider for the sum